venosti/Getting-and-Cleaning-Data-Course-Project/README.md

 The data linked below represent data collected from the accelerometers from the Samsung Galaxy S smartphone
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

-A full description is available at the site where the data was obtained:
+A full description is available at the site where the data was obtained
 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>